 Not All About the Benjamins

-The salary boost is the main reason cited for pursuing an MBA.
+The salary boost is a major reason cited for pursuing an MBA.
 But it was about something greater than bank roll for Chris Wallace.

-After completing his MBA, he founded Incite, a consulting firm specializing in optimizing sales teams.
-In 2015, he sold Incite to GrowthPlay, where he now works as a managing director.
+After completing his MBA, he founded Incite Sales, a consulting firm specializing in optimizing sales teams.
+In 2015, he sold Incite to GrowthPlay.
+Today, he is the president of InnerView Group, a marketing consulting firm he cofounded in 2018.

 “If I didn’t have the MBA skillset, I couldn’t have done this,” he says.
 “Financially, my MBA paid for itself two years after graduating.”